aten2001/CS6210-project1/memory/HowToDoTest.md

 ## Prerequisites

 Before starting these tests, ensure that you have created at least 4 virtual machines.
 The names of these VMs **MUST** start with *aos_* (e.g., aos_vm1 for the first VM, aos_vm2 for the second VM, etc.).
-Note that if you have already created VMs as part of the CPU Scheduler tests, you can re-use those VMs here.
+Note that if you have already created VMs as part of the CPU Scheduler tests, you can re-use 4 those VMs here but will need to delete the other 4.
+Otherwise, if you are starting with this portion of the assignment you will be creating 4 VMs here and another 4 VMs when you begin the CPU Scheduler portion.

+If you need to delete VMs, you can do so with the command:

+`uvt-kvm destroy aos_vm1`

+(where 'aos_vm1' is the name of the VM you wish to destroy)

 If you need to create VMs, you can do so with the command:

-`uvt-kvm create aos_vm1 release=xenial --memory 256`
+`uvt-kvm create aos_vm1 release=xenial --memory 512`

 (where 'aos_vm1' is the name of the VM you wish to create)